BND Hamburger Icon

 Types of POS systems for small businesses

 Cloud-based systems are the easiest POS systems to set up.
-Tablet POS systems are usually cloud-based and require reliable internet access.
-Others are hybrid systems that use a local server but save your data to the cloud, which allows you to access back-office features like reporting online from any device with a browser.
+Most POS systems these days are cloud-based and easy to set up even for small teams that don’t have any technical expertise.
 [Interested in seeing our findings?
 See what we think the best POS system is for your business.]

 How to set up a POS system